Literary Theory Weekend

-An intensive one-day introduction to some of the key ideas in literary criticism, including feminist criticism, postcolonial criticism and ‘death of the author’, for students aged 15-18.
+An intensive two-day introduction to some of the key ideas in literary criticism, including feminist criticism, postcolonial criticism and ‘death of the author’, for students aged 15-18.

-Have you ever argued about what literature is for, or how many right ways there are to read a poem?
-The English Literature Masterclass is for students aged 15-18 interested in literary theory, or just keen to discover new ways of reading, and is particularly suited to anyone considering studying English at university.
+Have you ever argued about what literature is for, who decides which authors are published and celebrated, or whether it matters what meaning the author intended to convey?
+The Literary Theory Weekend is for students aged 15-18 interested in discovering new and more sophisticated modes of reading, and is particularly appropriate for anyone considering studying English Literature at university.

-This interactive, full-day course is taught through mini-lectures, seminars and group work, and provides great opportunities to discuss your ideas with tutors and fellow students in an informal but academically rigorous environment.
+This interactive two-day course is taught through mini-lectures, seminars and group work, and provides great opportunities to discuss your ideas with tutors and fellow students in an informal but academically rigorous environment.

 Topics to be covered include: